 Inventory levels shift up and down seasonally, so this graph (now) looks at changes in average inventory over a 12 month period.
-We are seeing different trends in inventory levels by price range with the most notable change being the 48% decline in inventory levels under \$200K.
-We are seeing a decrease in average inventory number of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would take less than one month (!!) to go through the under \$200K inventory.
+We are seeing different trends in inventory levels by price range with the most notable changes being the 44% decline in inventory levels under \$200K and the 42% decline in the \$200K - \$300K number of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would take less than one month (!!) to go through the under \$200K inventory.
 Many consider a six month supply to be a balance between buyers and sellers.